typst/packages/packages/preview/guided-resume-starter-cgc/2.0.0/README.md

 - `starter.typ` contains the full template, along with a written guide to help you put your best (single-paged) foot forward!
 - `resume.typ` is the same template, but without the full guide included.
+- `templates/resume.template.typ` contains the formatting and style for the underlying pieces.

 **I would highly recommend reading `starter.typ` or skimming through the [online guide](https://blog.chaoticgood.computer/writing/notes/typst-resume-template) to understand best practices when using the template.**